 Why did the Bridge Need Strengthening?

-The Severn Bridge was designed and built in the early 1960s with the anticipation of a design life of 120 years.
+The Severn Bridge was designed and built in the early 1960s, to plaudits from professional engineers world-wide, and with anticipation of a design life of 120 years.
 Yet, within 25 years, a major programme of bridge strengthening works was needed.
 What had changed?

 Consulting engineers Mott, Hay and Anderson were engaged to design the Severn Bridge in 1949 but, for more than ten years, the slow post-war economic recovery prevented the government from releasing funds for its construction.
 During the whole of that period, the expectation of government, supported by professional opinion, was that road traffic throughout the country would grow at a modest rate every year for the foreseeable future, with heavy lorries making up about 15% of traffic flows on longer distance routes.